Frequently Asked Questions

 EQUIPMENT

-The venue is to provide for each musician an armless chair, set up in the space provided.
+The venue is to provide for each musician an armless chair, set up in the space the musicians are to perform.

 It is helpful to have a secure designated area for instrument cases, bags, etc. so that the performance area is tidy.